martindye/my-site/_posts/2018-12-02-callebautselect811dark.md

 A few years ago, we previously sampled some apple slices in Calvados, dipped in milk chocolate.
 We have the apples and the equipment needed to re-create these.
 We used a <a href="https://en.wikipedia.org/wiki/Bain-marie" target="_new">Baine-marie</a> to melt the chocolate and a silicon spatula
 (so it doesn't transfer flavour from previous cooking) to stir.
-We had previously prepared some dehydrated apple slices, which were then rehydrated with Calvados, which we coated in the chocolate by dropping them in and mixing with the spatula.
+We had previously prepared some apple slices, dehydrated with the
+[electriQ Dehydrator]({% post_url 2018-12-03-electriqdehydrator %}), which were then rehydrated with Calvados, which we coated in the chocolate by dropping them in and mixing with the spatula.
 The slices were then put onto some grease proof paper and allowed to set in the fridge, covered with a bowl to stop the fridge smells from affecting the chocolate.

 <h4>Cooking experiment - the result</h4>
 The result was surprisingly good!
 They set hard and shiny.
 The grease proof paper was textured and left a pattern underneath, so they even looked like they'd been bought from a shop.